Animals as Spirit Family - Goodbye to Me in a Dog's Body

 For about a year we'd known the day was drawing nearer.
 One day Scott reported that Honey had made a blind dash for the gate he was opening, and he got the distinct message from her that she wanted to go off and find a way to die so I wouldn't have to deal with it.
 I didn't like that plan, I told her I'd be just fine, and we kept the gate closed as her body grew weaker.

-Being such a tough dog she hung on so long that we decided to assist her departure while she still had some dignity, and before she went into suffering.
+Being such a tough dog she hung on so long that we decided to assist her departure before she went into severe suffering.
 Heart murmur eventually leads to suffocation from lack of oxygen.

 To try and assist her out I gave her the biggest Divine Opening I could, with the intenton of inviting her out of her body.
 As she sat there in her bed, I put my hands on her head, and she immediately slumped to lying down and began to let go.
 But the body has a tremendous survival instinct all its own, and in spite of me telling her, "You can always be with me and go everywhere I go again once you let go of this body," she would eventually jerk and rouse herself rather than completely let go.